-After December 1, 2022, British Airways will move from its current location at JFK’s Terminal 7 to its new home 1 terminal down at Terminal 8, home to current Oneworld partner American Airlines.
+British Airways has moved from its current location at JFK’s Terminal 7 to its new home 1 terminal down at Terminal 8, home to current Oneworld partner American Airlines.
 By moving into the same terminal building, the 2 airlines are hoping to create a world-class airline experience, from check-in to lounges to connections.

-Currently, British Airways is located in Terminal 7, and it will remain so through the end of November 2022.
-While it has certainly invested in the Terminal 7 space, including relatively new lounges, the terminal is much older than that of Terminal 8, and the fact that the buildings are separate creates a hassle for connecting passengers.
+While BA had undoubtedly invested in the Terminal 7 space, including relatively new lounges, the terminal is much older than Terminal 8, and the fact that the buildings are separate created a hassle for connecting passengers.

 New York is British Airways’ most popular international destination, and feeding onto American Airlines flights is important for the airline, allowing customers to continue their journeys domestically or internationally.

-In the re-developed Terminal 8, we’ll see several new features added:
+In the re-developed Terminal 8, we’re already seeing several new features added:

-- A new first class/premium check-in area will take over the current private Flagship First check-in area.
-Presumably, this will be used for international first class customers on either airline and likely also top-tier Oneworld Emerald members, and an entirely new section reserved for priority customers such as those in business class or Oneworld Sapphire members.
+- A new first class/premium check-in area has taken over the current private Flagship First check-in area.
+There is a dedicated area used for international first class customers on either airline and top-tier Oneworld Emerald members, and an entirely new section reserved for priority customers such as those in business class or Oneworld Sapphire members.

 - A new top-tier lounge called Chelsea Lounge, located above gate 14, has opened with a Champagne bar, fireside seating, and à la carte dining.
-While full details haven’t been announced, this will likely be a first class lounge for passengers of either airline flying internationally and is also open to British Airways Gold Guest List customers.
+This is a first class lounge for passengers of either airline flying internationally and is also open to British Airways Gold Guest List customers.

-- A second lounge called Soho Lounge, located above gate 14, features airside views, a wine bar, cocktail lounge, library, and buffet will open, likely for Oneworld Emerald members not flying in first class.
+- A second lounge called Soho Lounge, located above gate 14, features airside views, a wine bar, a cocktail lounge, a library, and a buffet and is open for Oneworld Emerald members not flying in first class.

-- A third lounge, the current Flagship Lounge above gate 12, has been rebranded as the Greenwich Lounge, and takes over the current Concourse B Admirals Club, creating a business class-only lounge that will also be open to Oneworld Sapphire members, as well.
+- A third lounge, the current Flagship Lounge above gate 12, has been rebranded as the Greenwich Lounge, and takes over the current Concourse B Admirals Club, creating a business class-only lounge that will also be open to Oneworld Sapphire members as well.

 - The Concourse C Admirals Club will remain as-is, and this will be the only lounge space open to paid Admirals Club members.